Dr. Ruth Westheimer, America’s diminutive and pioneering sex therapist, dies at 96

 Westheimer’s giggly, German-accented voice, coupled with her 4-foot-7 frame, made her an unlikely looking — and sounding — outlet for “sexual literacy.”
 The contradiction was one of the keys to her success.

-But it was her extensive knowledge and training, coupled with her humorous, nonjudgmental manner, that catapulted her local radio program, "Sexually Speaking," into the national spotlight in the early 1980s.
-She had a nonjudgmental approach to what two consenting adults did in the privacy of their home.
+But it was her extensive knowledge and training, coupled with her humorous, nonjudgmental manner, that catapulted her local radio program, “Sexually Speaking,” into the national spotlight in the early 1980s.
+She had an open approach to what two consenting adults did in the privacy of their home.

 “Tell him you’re not going to initiate,” she told a concerned caller in June 1982.
 “Tell him that Dr. Westheimer said that you’re not going to die if he doesn’t have sex for one week.”